Quantco/pytsql/README.md

     --rm -it mcr.microsoft.com/mssql/server:2019-latest
 ```

-or in case of running on a ARM based Apple device
+or in case of running on a ARM based device

 ```bash
 docker run \